SvetlanaRedkina/Python-Core-Skills/README.md

 Must know in Python

-- These notebooks are helpful if you want to have a refresher on the following topics:
+- These notebooks are helpful if you want to strengthen your knowledge on the following topics:

     * *Lists.
 Tuples.
 Dictionaries.
 Sets*
     * *Conditions.
 Loops*